-Stock futures pause after Dow closed above 36,000
+Stock futures pause ahead of Fed decision

-The first of this week's labor-related reports will come in the form of payroll processing firm ADP's National Employment report for October
+Fed Chairman Powell has signaled the panel will announce it will start paring its $120B in monthly bond purchases as soon as this month.

-U.S. equity futures traded lower Wednesday morning, the day after the Dow closed above 36,000 and ahead of news expected from the Federal Reserve's policy meeting.
+U.S. equity futures traded mixed Wednesday morning, the day after the Dow closed above 36,000 and ahead of news expected from the Federal Reserve's policy meeting.

-The major futures indexes indicate a decline of 0.1% when the opening bell rings.
+The major futures indexes are little changed ahead of the opening bell.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE